PowerShell/platyPS/platyPS.schema.md

 *   `{string}` - single-line string value.
 *   `{{text}}` - multi-line text.
 *   `//` - line comment in schema
-*   tabs shows scopes for `// for` statements, they should not be included in the resulted markdown.
+*   tabs shows scopes for `// for` statements, they should not be included in the markdown output.

 ### Version 1.0.0